 What is a Resume Skills Section?

-This section typically is shown after your "Experience" section and is labeled as "Additional Skills," "Further Skills," "Proficiencies," or simply as "Skills."
-The section is meant to supplement your experiences with other useful capabilities you've developed along the way, that apply to the position you're applying to.
+The skills section of a resumé is typically shown after your "Experience" section and is traditionally labeled as "Additional Skills," "Further Skills," "Proficiencies," or simply as "Skills."
+The skills section is meant to supplement your experiences with other useful capabilities you've developed along the way, as long as they apply to the position you're applying to.

-Demonstrate what you’ve learned and speak to those skills that are relevant to the position.
-Target the skills specifically, even if it doesn't relate to the job; if it is relevant to what you will do at the job then include it.
+Demonstrate what you’ve learned and speak to the skills that are relevant to the position.
+Target the skills specifically, even if it doesn't relate to the job; if it is relevant to what you will do at the job, then include it.

-For instance, you climbed K2; not only is that impressive, but it shows you have determination, drive, perseverance, are physically fit, set high goals, and reached your goals—and you didn’t have to specifically say any of that; you demonstrated it.
-All of those skills are transferrable to the workplace and will impress the employer.
+For instance, let’s say you climbed K2 (the second highest mountain in the world); not only is that impressive, but it shows you have determination, drive, perseverance, are physically fit, set high goals, and reach your goals.
+Employers love those kind of qualities, even if they’re a little unrelated to the specific job at hand, because those skills are transferrable to the workplace.

 These are the skills that are needed for the job you want.
-If you are applying for a nursing job, you need to speak to what skills and qualifications you have that applies to the position.
-These are most likely found in your most recent position, schooling, or training, and the more fine-tuned your career becomes, the more apparent they'll be.
+If you are applying for a nursing job, you need to speak to the skills and qualifications you have that apply to that specific position.
+These job-specific skills are most likely found in your most recent position, schooling, or training, and the more fine-tuned your career becomes, the more apparent they'll be.

-Add the most relevant first and all the additional skills later.
-Organize a list, bulleted or not, just like you would under your job responsibilities, and demonstrate something you accomplished using those skills.
+Display the most relevant job-specific skills first, followed by any additional skills..
+This can be organized in a list (bulleted or not), just like you would under your job responsibilities.
+Just be sure to demonstrate something you accomplished using those skills.

 Skills for Your Resume

-Below are the main areas in which your resume skills section should revolve around.
-Each of these are vital, but only some will be applicable to the position in which you are applying.
+Below are the main areas in which your resumé skills section should revolve around.
+Each of these are vital, but only some will be applicable to the hospital or healthcare position in which you are applying.

 Identify the most needed skills and take a targeted approach in not only explaining that you have those skills, but how you've used those skills in the past, specifically.

 How well do you assess situations and pinpoint the problems?
-This skill is greatly desired by employers as it works hand-in-hand with your reasoning and problem-solving skills to solve potential issues that arise quickly and efficiently.
+This skill is greatly desired by employers as it works hand-in-hand with your reasoning and problem-solving skills to quickly and efficiently solve potential issues that may arise.

-Nearly all positions today requires some degree of proficiency with a computer.
-Do you know how to type, use Microsoft Office (be specific with each program you can use), use Google and all of it’s apps? —and demonstrate how you have used these tools and devices and accomplished something.
+Nearly all positions today require some degree of proficiency with a computer.
+Do you know how to type, use Microsoft Office (be specific with each program you can use), use Google and all of it’s apps?
+For extra impact, demonstrate how you have used these tools and devices and accomplished something.
 The most important among basic technical skills, across all jobs, include:

-If you are great a solving problems in a particular area, highlight what you've done in the past to solve the issues that arose for your former employers.
+If you are great at solving problems in a particular area, highlight what you've done in the past to solve the issues that arose for your former employers.

 This is one of the most highly-mentioned skills that employers want to see in candidates.
 They value communication and social skills because they want employees that will fit well into the dynamic of their workplace and be relatable to customers and/or patients.

 This category also includes your proficiency with foreign languages, your ability to maintain patient or client relationships, and how you openly resolve issues that arise with your coworkers.
-Writing, email, listening, or speech, add this to your skills section by including an example of how you've used your communication skills to accomplish a goal for a former employer.
+Whether it’s writing, email, listening, or speech, be sure to add communication to your skills section by including an example of how you've used your communication skills to accomplish a goal for a former employer.

-How up to par are your planning skills?
-Employers want well-organized candidates that will be able to juggle the potentially hectic days that will inevitable arises in your future position.
+Employers want well-organized candidates that will be able to juggle the potentially hectic days that will inevitably arise in your future position.

 How adaptable are you as an employee?
-Adaptability involves your availability during unconventional hours, such as on-call shifts, your ability to stay open minded and grasp diverse concepts, setting priorities, and your ability to flow with an evolving workplace.
-Employers are looking for candidates that can stay on their toes by keeping up with advancing technologies and unforeseen changes to the environment.
+Adaptability involves your availability and flexibility during unconventional hours (such as on-call shifts), your ability to stay open-minded and grasp diverse concepts, your ability to set and adjust priorities, and your ability to flow with an evolving workplace.
+Employers are always looking for candidates that can keep up with advancing technologies and unforeseen changes to their work environment.

 What they do not want is someone who's stuck in their ways and incapable of change.
-To show adaptable you are, use an example from past employment where you thrived when the status quo was shaken up or where you had to quickly change course and successfully completed the project or goal despite the change.
+To show how adaptable you are, use an example from one of your previous jobs in which you thrived when the status quo was shaken up, or use an example of when you had to quickly change course but successfully completed the project or goal, despite the change.
 Show how you manage and dominate change.

-They are not looking for someone who will disrupt the current environment and cause conflict.
-To portray your interpersonal skills, show how you've mediated a conflict in the past, either between coworkers or patients/customers/clients, or how you've inspired others to achieve a goal that, without your insight, would not have done so.
+They are not looking for someone who will disrupt the current work environment and cause conflict.
+To portray your interpersonal skills, show how you've mediated a conflict in the past, either between coworkers or patients/customers/clients.
+Alternatively, show how you've inspired others to achieve a goal that, without your insight, would not have done so.

-Many are looking for candidates that will go above and beyond their expectations, offering much more than what the employer originally expected of them.
+Here’s why.
+Most employers don't just want an individual who will simply come to work, do their job, and go home.Instead, many are looking for candidates that will go above and beyond their expectations, offering much more than what the employer originally expected of them.
 Leadership skills should be displayed through examples of past achievements or goals that you led a group or team to meet.
-Avoid subjective statements like "a goal-driven leader" that include no evidence of your success.
-Employers won't buy it and you will look bad in the process.
+Avoid subjective statements like, "a goal-driven leader," or other statements that include no evidence of your success; employers just won't buy it.

-Over the past 30 years, diversity has become an increasingly-important criteria for the workplace, both to employers and to government.
-Multicultural awareness is very important for the modern workplace and it is vital that you remain open to new concepts and ideas, and demonstrate sensitivity to the cultures of others.
+Over the past 30 years, diversity has become an increasingly-important criteria for the workplace.
+Multicultural awareness is very important for the modern workplace and it is vital that you remain open to new concepts and ideas, as well as to demonstrate sensitivity to the cultures of others.